SiclaitGitHub/osticket-prereqs/README.md

 osTicket is written in PHP, so you need to install PHP and configure it to work with IIS.

    - Download PHP from the official website.
 Choose the VC15 x64 Non Thread Safe version that suits your needs.
-   - In File Explorer create new foleder in Windows (C:) Drive titled "PHP"
+   - In File Explorer create new folder in Windows (C:) Drive titled "PHP"
-   - Extract the downloaded zip file to new "PHP" folder.
+   - Extract the downloaded zip file to the new "PHP" folder.
    - Configure IIS to handle PHP requests by adding a module mapping.
 This can be done from the IIS Manager.

 <br />